Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • In severe malnutrition.

-• In coagulation disorders like hemophilia.
+• In coagulation disorders like haemophilia.

-• In treatment of erythroblastosis foetalis.
+• In the treatment of erythroblastosis foetal.

-• During chemotherapy of malignant diseases.
+• During chemotherapy for malignant diseases.

 Blood Transfusion Complications:

-1. Transfusion reactions:
+1. Transfusion Reactions:

 • Incompatibility